University-of-Mons/calculator-cucumber-2026/README.md

 This repository contains Java code for computing arithmetic expressions.
 It is deliberately incomplete as it serves to be the basis of all kinds of extensions, such as a more sophisticated Calculator application.
 The code was written to be used for educational purposes at the University of Mons, Belgium in the context of the software evolution course.

+**For more information about how to use this repository for the student project assignment, please read the [Wiki pages](https://github.com/University-of-Mons/calculator-cucumber-2026/wiki).**

 ### Unit testing and BDD